TripleCrownDiamond/vyrale/project/work-with-us/technical-documentation.md

-# 🛠 Technical Documentation — Virtual CM
+# 🛠 Technical Documentation — ⚡vyrale

 **Important Note:** All development work on this project should be conducted using the **Trae AI IDE** to leverage its agentic capabilities and ensure consistency in workflows and automation integration.

 ---

-## 🔧 Tech Stack Overview (Open Source First)
+## 🔧 Tech Stack Overview (Leveraging Open Source)

 | Layer                     | Technology                                                                                                    |
 | :------------------------ | :------------------------------------------------------------------------------------------------------------ |